swordguin/tokiponadic/readme.md

 This is a toki pona dictionary for the Firefox spellchecker (should work with other mozilla software too).

 ## Content
 This dictionary contains all the official toki pona words, including proper nouns (continents, countries, languages, religions), unofficial words from the "[nimi ale pona](https://docs.google.com/document/d/10hP3kR7mFN0E6xW3U6fZyDf7xKEEvxssM96qLq4E0ms/)" list.
 Some tokiponists' names are accepted as valid but never suggested to correct typos.
+The Ku words not in the previous list have also been added.

 This dictionary enforces correct capitalization: lowercase everywhere except at the start of proper nouns.